The Rising Demand for DBAs

 Moreover, the survey highlights an 80 per cent increase in demand for DBA programmes worldwide, with no region experiencing decreased interest and significant growth in the Middle East and Asia.
 Aston University’s Executive DBA programme, with its flexible distance learning approach, exemplifies this global trend.

-Taking an academic approach to business
+Taking an Academic Approach to Business

 Contrary to popular culture perceptions, business leaders rely on a foundation of knowledge acquired through rigorous academic and professional development.
 A guide in US News & World Report outlines the various stages of a typical DBA online programme, emphasising that candidates undergo multiple phases of research and evaluation to become workplace-ready executives.
 The journey includes:

-Thesis and defence: After completing research methods courses, DBA candidates propose their doctoral theses, refining them with faculty supervisors.
+Thesis and defence: After completing research methods programmes, DBA candidates propose their doctoral theses, refining them with faculty supervisors.
 Supervisors ensure that thesis topics are original and contribute knowledge to the field.
 Candidates then conduct research and present their findings in a viva, which determines whether they have met the required standard for a doctorate.

-Benefits of DBA completion
+Benefits of DBA Completion

 DBA graduates stand to enjoy several benefits, including: